- Bachelor of Science in Nursing - University of South Alabama

 Meet Tamara Dickinson

 Tamara earned a master’s degree in nursing from the University of South Alabama.
-She currently serves as an adult-geriatric nurse practitioner in the Department of Physical Medicine and Rehabilitation at UT Southwestern Medical Center, where she focuses on evaluation and management for both the Comprehensive Pelvic Floor Program and the Ehlers-Danlos Syndrome Program.
-She has a research interest in the epidemiology of pelvic floor dysfunction in the male population and the effects of hypermobility on arthralgia in aging.
+She currently serves as an adult-geriatric nurse practitioner in the Department of Physical Medicine and Rehabilitation at UT Southwestern Medical Center, where she focuses on evaluation and management in both the Comprehensive Pelvic Floor Program and the Ehlers-Danlos Syndrome Program.
+Her research interests include the epidemiology of pelvic floor dysfunction in men and the effects of hypermobility on arthralgia in aging.

 Education & Training